MrHemanik/wandering-journey/README.md

 ```haskell
 { item : Maybe Item, showControls : Bool, showAchievements : Bool, showDeleteConfirmation : Bool, newAchievements : List Int, highlightedAchievements : List Int, selectedAchievement : Maybe Achievement, endGameText : String }
 ```
-Saves everything variable for visualisation purposes only like which extra window is open, what achievements are new or what item/achievement is selected.
+Saves everything variable for visualisation purposes only.
+- Usage cases are for example which extra window is open, what achievements are new or what item/achievement is selected.

 #### Resources
 ```haskell
 { hunger : Int, thirst : Int, physicalHealth : Int,mentalHealth: Int, money : Int }
 ```
-value from 0-100, except money which can go infinitely high.
-Used as “health”.
+Value from 0-100, except money which can go infinitely high.
+- Used as “health”.

 #### Card
 ```haskell
 { id : Int, possibleLocation : List Location, mainText : String, decisionLeft : Decision, decisionRight : Decision, flags : List CardFlag }
 ```
 Card that is fundamental for gameplay.
-Holds information about what decisions you must take and what happens when you do.
-Gets loaded from JSON.
+- Holds information about what decisions you must take and what happens when you do.
+- Gets loaded from JSON.

 #### Decision
 ```haskell
 { choiceText : String, pickedText : String, resourceChange : Resources, flags : List Flag }
 ```
 Choice you can make, that has a text before and after you decide to take this option.
-Resources gets added/removed and Flags are getting processed when a decision is made.
+- Resources get added/removed and Flags are getting processed when a decision is made.
-Flags can alter variables in game, like changing what cards can be generated or what items you own
+- Flags can alter variables in game, like changing what cards can be generated or what items you own

 #### Item
 ```haskell
 { id : Int, name : String, description : String }
 ```
-Item that a player can own inside of a run.
-Decisions can change according to what item(s) you own.
-Gets loaded from JSON.
+Item that a player can own inside off a run.
+- Decisions can change according to what item(s) you own.
+- Gets loaded from JSON.

 #### Achievement
 ```haskell
 { id : Int, name : String, description : String }
 ```
 A way to show progress.
-Get either unlocked per flag on cards or at the end of the game via “Achievements.checkUnlock”.
+- Get either unlocked per flag on cards or at the end of the game via “Achievements.checkUnlock”.

 #### Player
 ```haskell
 { unlockedAchievements : List Int, highscore : Int }
 ```
+Progress data.
-Progress data that gets saved in and loaded from the local storage as JSON via [Elm Port](https://guide.elm-lang.org/interop/ports.html).
+- Gets saved in and loaded from the local storage as JSON via [Elm Port](https://guide.elm-lang.org/interop/ports.html).

 ###Custom Types
 #### Model